amhndu/hugo-website/content/blog/expr.md

 This post explores a set of techniques that can be used to build lazy operations in python and build an auto-differentiator using a flexible interpreter framework.

-This has several applications, aside from being a curious way to re-invent lambdas, laziness can help algebra libraries avoid intermediate results in a big expression and improve efficiency by avoiding unnecessary allocations.
-This is also widely used in machine-learning frameworks like TensorFlow or PyTorch, that let you build deep tensor expressions and magically take care of backpropagation.
+This has several applications, aside from being a curious way to re-invent lambdas, laziness can help linear-algebra libraries avoid intermediate results in a big expression and improve efficiency by avoiding unnecessary allocations.
+This is also widely used in machine-learning frameworks such as TensorFlow or PyTorch, that let you build deep tensor expressions and magically take care of backpropagation.
 Numpy also does something similar where it lets you build an expression to index into a numpy array.

 Here's a teaser!